ericmjl/Network-Analysis-Made-Simple/docs/preface/goals.md

-My learning goals for you with this book can be split into the technical and the intellectual.
+Our learning goals for you with this book can be split into the technical and the intellectual.

 ## Technical Takeaways

-Firstly, I would like to equip you to be familiar with the NetworkX application programming interface (API).
+Firstly, we would like to equip you to be familiar with the NetworkX application programming interface (API).
 The reason for choosing NetworkX is because it is extremely beginner-friendly, and has an API that matches graph theory concepts very closely.

-Secondly, I would like to show you how you can visualize graph data in a fashion that doesn't involve showing mere hairballs.
+Secondly, we would like to show you how you can visualize graph data in a fashion that doesn't involve showing mere hairballs.
 Throughout the book, you will see examples of what we call _rational graph visualizations_.
-I have developed a companion package, `nxviz`, that provides a declarative and convenient API
+One of our authors, Eric Ma, has developed a companion package, `nxviz`, that provides a declarative and convenient API
 (in other words an attempt at a "grammar") for graph visualization.